rejeeshraghavan/async-dml/README.md

 ## Usage

 ### Optional setup methods
-  Below are the optional methods for each operation:-
+  Below are the optional methods to setup additional configuration:-

   - `isAllOrNone` - To specify whether the operation allows partial success.
 Default is true.